Moche culture: Metalwork

 Several examples of the molds used to shape the low relief sculptures have been discovered, most are made of a solid metal alloy but wood molds were also used.
 Researchers Christopher B. Donnan and David A. Scott proved how delicate this process of shaping is when they used a cast of one of the copper alloy molds to recreate the process.
 They found one of the most important parts of the process is the thickness of the sheet metal.
 Too thick and it will fail to capture the details of the mold and prove too difficult to shape, but too thin and the metal would winkle and tear.
 They found 0.4mm to be the ideal thickness although the repeated hammering thinned the sheet down to 0.25mm, in addition to hammering repeated annealing was also required.
 Analysis of the items found at the tombs of Sipan has found that the Moche were able to maintain an almost completely uniform thickness between 1 and about 0.1 millimeters depending on the object.

 When this was completed several other techniques could be used to finish the piece.
 Oftentimes other pieces were attached, sometimes with the intention of being moving parts of the work.
 More often than not this was done by crimping the metal or the use of interlocking tabs and slits in the two parts, but soldering and edged-wielding were also used.
 Finishing touches could also be added with embossing, punching and chasing along with embedding other precious materials.
 Stones such as lapis lazuli, turquoise, spondylus shells, and others have all been found embedded in Moche metal works.
-It's worth noting that several of the materials are not found on the Moche coast.
+It is worth noting that several of the materials are not found on the Moche coast.
 Lapis Lazuli was available only from modern Chile hundreds of miles to the south and Spondulus shells had to be acquired from modern Ecuador to the north.
 This makes it clear that the Moche must have had extensive trade networks, and likely contact with other cultures.
 Also notable in this context is the fact that many of the animals accurately depicted in Moche artwork are found only in the tropical Amazon.